-As the steward of this historic woodland garden, the Conservancy is dedicated to renewing the landscape, to ensuring a healthy plant and wildlife habitat, and to educating and inspiring our visitors.
+As the owner and steward (in perpetuity) of this historic woodland garden, the Conservancy is dedicated to renewing the landscape sustainably, to ensuring a healthy plant and wildlife habitat, and to educating and inspiring our visitors.
 To learn more about our treasured historic landscape, as well as the Conservancy’s projects and programs, watch this short volunteer-created video.

 The Conservancy’s Key Goals